Growth Initiatives

 • Where will the new innovation space be located?

-We are early in our planning, but we know proximity to our campus is key.
+We are in the early stages of reimagining space on the western side of campus, as we know proximity to the university is key.
 We have met with leaders from successful innovation districts around the world and part of the blueprint is that universities must play a key role.

 As a top research institution, Vanderbilt is well positioned to help drive a more robust innovation economy and ecosystem in Nashville.
 Innovation ecosystems attract startups, capital and more research and development.
 The creation of breakthrough technologies and services drives competitiveness and influence on national and global stages which will help create benefit for all.